Here are the answers to some of your questions –

 - When you are starting or finishing a bridge section

-- Whether you are playing a middle section or, alternatively, the first or last sections.
+- Whether you are playing a middle chorus or, alternatively, the first or last chorus.
 This not only helps you keep place while you are playing but it makes the whole experience so much more enjoyable to listen to, or play along with, as well.

 All this takes a lot of careful preparation and curation, huge storage, and sophisticated algorithms.
 We feel this cannot be achieved on mobile devices themselves which is why our solution involves cloud services working with the mobile App.